A Home That Builds Opportunity

 OLS also heard repeatedly that people were hesitant to pursue housing if it meant staying poor, isolated, or stuck without opportunities to grow income or skills.

-The Community House was created in response to that feedback.
+The Spark of Life House was created in response to that feedback.
 It brings together housing, support, responsibility, and opportunity in one place - shaped by conversations with OLS alumni, potential residents, housed and unhoused advisors, staff, and board members.

 OLS chose this model because: